A multi-layer extension of the stochastic heat equation: Introduction and summary

+For more details see, for example,~\cite{q}.
+The chaos series representation for the solution can be viewed as an expansion of the Feynman-Kac formula.
+To emphasize this interpretation, the solution (\ref{chaos}) is often written as a generalised Wiener functional

+where the expectation is with respect to a Brownian bridge $(X_s,\ s\le t)$ which starts at $x$ at time $0$ and ends at $y$ at time $t$~\cite{houz}.
+The factor $p(t,x,y)$ is arises because of this use of the bridge in the representation, corresponding to the $\delta$-function initial condition, rather than the more usual free Brownian motion.
+It is important to note that the integral $\int_0^t dW(s,X_s) ds$, representing the integral of the white noise $\dot{W}$ along the path $s \mapsto (s, X_s)$, is not well-defined, and equation \eqref{gwf} is purely formal.

-This solution arises as a scaling limit of discrete directed polymer models, in the `intermediate disorder' regime~\cite{akq,qm}.
-It has also been known for some time that $h=\log\Z$ arises as the scaling limit of the height profile of the weakly asymmetric simple exclusion process~\cite{bg}.
-With this `surface growth' interpretation, $h$ is understood to be the physically relevant solution (also known as the Cole-Hopf solution) to the KPZ equation~\cite{kpz}
+This solution arises as a scaling limit of partition functions associated with lattice directed polymers, in the `intermediate disorder' regime~\cite{akq,mq}.
+In fact, as suggested by (\ref{gwf}), it can be interpreted directly as a partition function for the continuum random polymer~\cite{akq1}.
+On the other hand, it has been known for some time that $h=\log u$ arises as the scaling limit of the height profile of the weakly asymmetric simple exclusion process, at least for equilibrium initial conditions~\cite{bg}, recently extended to include the present initial condition in \cite{acq}.
+With this `surface growth' interpretation, $h$ is understood to be the physically relevant solution (also known as the Cole-Hopf solution) to the KPZ (Kardar-Parisi-Zhang) equation~\cite{kpz}

 with `narrow wedge' initial condition.